-If the temperatures are blow 90F (32C), it is cool enough to plant fall crops.
+If the temperatures are below 90F (32C), it is cool enough to plant fall crops.

 November in the garden

 Every year is different in central Texas.
 Fall is another unstable season for the garden.
-Switching between hot and cool days is somewhat challenging at times for the gardener.
+Switching between hot and cool days is sometimes somewhat challenging for the gardener.

 Plant cool-season crops and keep harvesting warm-season crops.